-How to appeal a WellCare (Centene) mental health parity denial
+How to appeal your WellCare (Centene) mental health parity denial

 The federal Mental Health Parity and Addiction Equity Act (MHPAEA) requires plans to apply no more restrictive treatment limitations to mental health and substance-use disorder benefits than to comparable medical/surgical benefits.
 This guide is specific to WellCare (Centene) appeals.